aws-deadline/deadline-cloud/README.md

 ```

-To set up shared storage for your farm, you will need to set up a customer-managed fleet with shared network storage and to create a storage profile.
+Shared storage is possible with customer-managed fleets (CMF) but not service-managed fleets (SMF).
 See [shared storage](shared-storage) for more information.

 ## Job bundles